Health Psychologist Career (Salary + Duties + Interviews)

 Interested in what a health psychologist does from a patient’s perspective?
 A Reddit user responded to a post titled “What to expect with health psychologist?” with their experiences:

-There was no delving into personal issues or history beyond how my medical status was impacting me.
+There was no delving into personal issues or history beyond how my medical status impacted me.
 I found this interesting and useful.
 I walked away with “homework” (in the form of handouts) every week, which helped reinforce various relaxation and fatigue management techniques.
 We would discuss how utilizing and practicing these techniques at home went each visit.

 Famous Health Psychologists

 Where many fields of study in psychology have been around for over 100 years, health psychology is relatively new.
 William Schofield is one of the first figures in health psychology.
-His 1969 report, The Role of Psychology in the Delivery of Health Services, made a point about how psychology focuses on mental health, but rarely considers the nuances of how the mind affects physical health.
+His 1969 report, The Role of Psychology in the Delivery of Health Services, made a point about how psychology focuses on mental health but rarely considers the nuances of how the mind affects physical health.

 Today, many figures in personality and positive psychology, such as Edward F. Diener and Martin Seligman, study the ideas of well-being.
 Well-being is often defined as both physical and mental health.